 Any case will depend on the individual facts.
 However, in various tribunal cases it has been accepted without argument that the person's stammer had a substantial effect (see Cases on stammering).
 Many more cases never get to court, and the employer (or service provider etc) will often accept the stammer is a disability.

 Sometimes though, the employer etc will dispute whether the stammer is a disability.
 If there is a dispute and the case gets to a tribunal or court, it is for the claimant to bring evidence to show that his or her stammer meets the legal test.
 There are various cases where the tribunal held a stammer was a disability.
 Or the claimant may be able to show that the employer etc (mistakenly) perceived there to be a disability - see next paragraph.

-For some types of claim, namely 'direct discrimination' and harassment, it is likely to be enough that the employer etc perceived there to be a disability.
-It will often be a good idea to claim for 'perceived disability' as an alternative, in addition to arguing that one has an actual disability which falls within the Equality Act definition.
+For some types of claim, namely 'direct discrimination' and harassment, it may be enough that the employer etc perceived there to be a disability.
+If claiming direct discrimination or harassment, it will often be a good idea to claim for 'perceived disability' as an alternative, in addition to arguing that one has an actual disability which falls within the Equality Act definition.

 Even if a person is not sure whether their stammer is a 'disability', it will often make sense to go on the basis that it is.
 Ultimately the court will decide, if it gets that far - normally it won't get that far.
 However, if someone is discriminated against in relation to their stammer, or requires reasonable adjustments, there is likely to be at least a respectable argument that the stammer is a 'disability' (or perceived to be one).